BlueBrain/sonata-extension/source/blueconfig.rst

          |  - DEPRECATED: Having start.ncs or start.target in this location.
          |    They should be within CircuitPath instead.

-    .. blueconfig_value:: NumSynapseFiles
-        :type: int
-        :required: False
-        :unit:
-        :description:
-         The number of synapse files.
-To be made obsolete once better metadata handling is added.

     .. blueconfig_value:: RunMode
         :type: RunMode
         :required: False